 Two Medicine Lake

-The Two Medicine area of the park is an unmistakable sight with colorful rocks similar to Lake McDonald.
+The Two Medicine area of the park is an unmistakable sight with colourful rocks similar to Lake McDonald.
 Also, towering glacially-carved valleys and mountains in every direction.

 Last, but definitely not least, on this list is Bowman Lake.
 Bowman is another lake that you can drive to, but the road conditions can be a little bit rough.
 The long dirt road deters many from visiting, but the reward at the end is more than worth it.
-Pro tip – make time to stop at the Polebridge Mercantile for a Huckleberry Bearclaw!
+Pro tip – make time to stop at the Polebridge Mercantile for a Huckleberry Bearclaw or bear spray!